-Since 2007, 16 severed feet, still in shoes, have washed up on the beaches of the Pacific Northwest.
+Since 2007, over a dozen severed feet still inside their shoes have washed up on the beaches of the Pacific Northwest.
 Here are some possible answers to this grisly mystery.

-Since 2007, 16 severed human feet, still in their shoes, have washed up on the shores of the Pacific Northwest.
+Over the past decade, 14 severed human feet still inside their shoes have found been along the shores of the Pacific Northwest near Washington and British Columbia.
 There have been some men, some women, and various ages and sizes.
-The facts can get more specific than that if you want them to (five men, one woman, three New Balances, two Nikes), but it doesn’t change the fact that, that’s effectively all we know.
+The facts can get more specific than that if you want them to (more men than women, some Nikes and lots of New Balances), but it doesn’t change the fact that that’s effectively all we know.

 While law enforcement agrees that the frequency with which these feet are appearing is astonishing and unprecedented, they generally suggest a far more basic answer: suicides and accidents.
 Two of the feet belonged to people with mental illnesses and three belonged to people who are strongly believed to have died of natural causes.
-Across all the cases, foul play is generally not suspected and all involved are quick to point out that ocean currents, over time, can easily cause a limb to detach from a decaying body.
+Across all the cases, foul play is generally not suspected, according to the British Columbia Coroners Service.
+And all involved are quick to point out that ocean currents, over time, can easily cause a limb to detach from a decaying body.

 Still — given the frequency, the commonalities in footwear, and more — some suggest that there are just too many coincidences for this not to be something deeper and darker.
 And you certainly can’t blame them.